grimxreaper/grimxreaper/README.md

   check out the community I built!

   We are ✨**CYBER COVEN**✨
-  We have monthly meetups, play games online, and support each other through it all.
+  We have monthly meetups, play games online, and support each other during the highs and the lows of working in tech.
-  You can take a peek at our discord [here](https://discord.gg/W7CQZveQhf).

 </p>

 </head>